 Renewable Energy Consumption

-The 2013 Festival (including all screening, industry and special event venues) will be powered by Bullfrog Power.
-This means that Hot Docs is using clean, renewable electricity that comes exclusively from wind and hydro facilities that have been certified as low impact by Environment Canada instead of from polluting sources like coal, oil, natural gas, and nuclear.
+The 2014 Festival (including all screening, industry and special event venues) is choosing green electricity with Bullfrog Power.
+This means the Hot Docs Cinema is bullfrogpowered with using clean, renewable electricity that comes exclusively from wind and hydro facilities that have been certified as low impact by Environment Canada instead of from polluting sources like coal, oil, natural gas, and nuclear.